Conditional Access insights and reporting

 Why are the queries in the workbook failing?

 Customers have noticed that queries sometimes fail if the wrong or multiple workspaces are associated with the workbook.
 To fix this problem, click Edit at the top of the workbook and then the Settings gear.
-Select and then remove workspaces that are not associated with the workbook.
+Select and then remove workspaces that aren't associated with the workbook.
 There should be only one workspace associated with each workbook.

 Why is the Conditional Access policies parameter is empty?